-- Think of movement as an opportunity, not an inconvenience. - Be active every day in as many ways as you can. - Put together at least 30-60 minutes of moderate intensity physical activity on most, preferably all, days. - If you can, also enjoy some regular, vigorous exercise for extra health and fitness.
+- think of movement as an opportunity, not an inconvenience. - be active every day in as many ways as you can. - put together at least 30-60 minutes of moderate intensity physical activity on most, preferably all, days. - try some regular, vigorous exercise for extra health and fitness.